Law Firm

-Based on the Parents and Children Relations Act of 1990, Family Law Act of 1975, and generally, Cyprus Family Law regulations, the custody of the children is joint.
-A child after divorce in Cyprus should be taken good care of by both parents with equal shared parental responsibility.
+Based on the Parents and Children Relations Act of 1990, the Family Law Act of 1975, and, generally, Cyprus Family Law regulations, the custody of the children is joint.
+After divorce in Cyprus, a child should be taken good care of by both parents with equal shared parental responsibility.

-However, suppose the parents of the children have disagreements regarding the upbringing of the children.
-In that case, one of the parents, after appointing a lawyer who deals with child custody matters (or a child custody lawyer), can file a custody petition at the District Family Court to set the custody rights and the right of communication through issuing a Court Order.
+However, suppose the parents of the children have disagreements regarding their upbringing.
+In that case, one of the parents, after appointing a lawyer who deals with child custody matters (or a child custody lawyer), can file a custody petition at the District Family Court to set the custody rights and the right of communication by issuing a Court Order.

-A custody petition can be filed if the parents separately live or if the children are in Cyprus after divorce.
+A custody petition can be filed if the parents live separately or if the children are in Cyprus after the divorce.

-There are different kinds of custody, be it shared custody (joint legal custody), sole custody, or exclusive custody, depending on the welfare and interest of the children, as the Court will decide.
+The court will decide on different kinds of custody, such as shared custody (joint legal custody), sole custody, or exclusive custody, depending on the welfare and interests of the children.

 The Competent Court to file such a petition is the Family Court, where the children have permanent residency.